 Our library is a friendly and busy place that exists to encourage children to read, reflect, wonder, question and learn.
 The library supports the teaching and learning of classroom programs and aims to foster students reading skills and their love of books.

-The library is open from 8.45 am to 3.30 pm Tuesday and Fridays and from 9:00am to 3:30pm during the rest of the week.
 Weekly library classes are taken by the grade teachers.
-We have 2 qualified Library Technicians, Michelle Mitchell and Sue Austin, who both work part-time.
-The library is open to students for the first half of lunchtime on Tuesdays and Fridays for browsing and borrowing, reading, playing chess and other board games, puppet play, drawing and computer use.
+We have a qualified Library Technicians, Michelle Mitchell, who works Tuesdays and Fridays.
+The library is open to students for the first half of lunchtime on Tuesdays for browsing and borrowing, reading, playing chess and other board games, puppet play, and drawing.

 Borrowing from the library